babarrett/mitosis-docs/mitosis-README.md

 want to run Linux on macOS maybe use Docker, if someone has created a volume for this.)

-Looks like there macOS programs that will program via the ST-LINK V2 also.
+Looks like there are macOS programs that will program via the ST-LINK V2 also.
 Mac software install for the ST-LINK programmer: http://macappstore.org/stlink/

   (brew install stlink)

-(runninghack) Do I need to solder 4 wires on the receiver and connect the ST-Link V2 to them?
-I just found there are also 4 holes on the receiver.

-(reverse_bias) Ah.
-I didn't actually bother to solder to mine, as I was only programming once.
-I just held the four pins against the sides of the holes for the 15 seconds it took to program.

 --------------------------------------------------------------------------------------